luxi-huang/ATM-Controller/README.md

-# ATM-Controller
+# ATM Controller

 ## Introduction:
-A simple ATM controller
+- This program is designed for a simple ATM controller.
+- It contains following flows:
+  - Insert Card => PIN number => Select Account => See Balance/Deposit/Withdraw/